waste-management-system

 A Waste Management refers to the process of collecting, transporting, processing, and disposing of waste materials generated from various sources.
 The waste management system aims to reduce the environmental and health impacts of waste by minimising its generation, reusing and recycling materials, and disposing of waste safely and responsibly.

-In conclusion, a waste management system is essential to ensure that waste materials are managed efficiently, safely, and responsibly.
+waste management system is essential to ensure that waste materials are managed efficiently, safely, and responsibly.
 The waste management system involves various components, such as waste generation, collection, segregation, processing, disposal, and monitoring and compliance.
 The waste management system aims to reduce the environmental and health impacts of waste by minimising its generation, reusing and recycling materials, and disposing of waste safely and responsibly.

 Waste Management System